sagarpandey98/video_player_python/README.md

 Python 3.x
 PySide6 library
 moviepy library
-To execute the application, navigate to the "dist" folder and run the executable file.
+To execute the application, run "main.py" file

 How to Use Video Player: